 Should a person living in adultery be allowed to teach a Bible study?
 What does the bible say about this?
 Are there biblical references to support or ones that are against this.
 Tell me where in the bible it specifically state what the life style of a teacher should be.

 Although there aren’t any specific standards relating to teachers, James 3:1 says, “Not many of you should presume to be teachers, my brothers, because you know that we who teach will be judged more strictly.”

-Some churches apply the qualifications for deacon to teachers (1 Tim.
-3 & Titus 1), and appoint only those who also show a giftedness in this area.
+Some churches apply the qualifications for deacons to teachers (1 Tim.
+3 & Titus 1) and appoint only those who also show a giftedness in this area.
 (Ephes.
 4:11-13).